-[Photo] Mr. Gonzalez, age 64, has s and Managing Director of Kin C.V., an equity company of disposable consumer product papers, since 1973.
-He was 1956 and by Kimberly-Clark of Kimberly-Clark de Mexico Gonzalez was elected Vice P Kimberly-Clark de Mexico, S President and Managing Dire Kellogg Company, General EL Unilever PLC, The Mexico Fu International, Banco Nacion.
-ALFA, Grupo Modelo, Grupo C Televisa, and is a member o Council of J.P.
-Morgan.
-He Corporation since 1976. .A. in 1962 and Executive Vice ctor in 1966.
-He is a director of ectric Company, Unilever N.V., nd, Planet Hollywood al de Mexico, Grupo Industrial arso, Telefonos de Mexico and f the International Advisory Retired Partner and Vice Chairman [Photo] or its predecessor firms fr that firm in 1990.
-He had b directors of KPMG Peat Marw 1978 until his retirement. of KPMG Peat Marwick, respo and Quality Assurance.
-Mr. directors of Household Inte Brown/Flag Investors Group Emeritus of the National Mu been a director of the Corp [Photo] Mrs. Johnson Rice, age 41, Operating Officer of Johnso multi-media company, since 1980, and became Vice Presi is a director of Bausch & Li ident and Chief Operating Officer Johnson Publishing Company, Inc. has been President and Chief n Publishing Company, Inc., a 1987.
-She joined that company in dent in 1985.
-Mrs. Johnson Rice
+[Photo] CLAUDIO X. GONZALEZ Kimberly-(Mr. Gonzalez, age 65, has server and Managing Director of Kimber C.V., an equity company of the of disposable consumer products, pr papers, since 1973.
+He was emplor 1956 and by Kimberly-Clark de Me of Kimberly-Clark de Mexico, S., director of Kellogg Company, Ger Unilever N.V., Unilever PLC, The Hollywood International, Banco Industrial ALFA, Grupo Modelo, Mexico and Televisa, and is a mu Advisory Council of J.P.
+Morgan the Corporation since 1976. ly-Clark de Mexico, S.A. de Corporation and a producer of ulp, and writing and other oyed by the Corporation in exico, S.A., the predecessor A. de C.V., in 1957.
+He is a neral Electric Company, e Mexico Fund, Planet Nacional de Mexico, Grupo Grupo Carso, Telefonos de ember of the International [Photo] LOUIS E. LEVY Retin Mr. Levy, age 67, served as a prorits predecessor firms from 11 that firm in 1990.
+He had been directors of KPMG Peat Marwick 1978 until his retirement.
+In a of KPMG Peat Marwick, responsible and Quality Assurance.
+Mr. Levy directors of Household Internat.
+Bank/Alex Brown/Flag Investors of ISI Group of Mutual Funds.
+He in National Multiple Sclerosis Soci of the Corporation since 1991.
+968 until his retirement from a member of the board of or its predecessor firms from ddition, he was Vice Chairman le for Professional Standards is a member of the board of ional, Inc., the Deutsche Group of Mutual Funds and the s Chairman Emeritus of the [Photo] LINDA JOHNSON RICE Presiden John Mrs. Johnson Rice, age 42, has J Operating Officer of Johnson Pul multi-media company, since 1987 1980, and became Vice President is a director of Bausch & Lomb I Corporation.
+She has been a dire since 1995. nson Publishing Company, Inc. been President and Chief blishing Company, Inc., a .
+She joined that company in in 1985.
+Mrs. Johnson Rice Incorporated and Viad